sherylg343/smarthome/README.md

 published on 1/15/19 by [Spatial Times](https://www.spatialtimes.com/2019/01/Create-a-JavaScript-Weather-App-with-Location-Data-Part-1/)
 and [Google_Maps_Platform](https://developers.google.com/maps/documentation/javascript/examples/map-geolocation)
 * Code for the time and date was obtained from three sources and modified:
-"How to Get Current Date & Time in Javascript," by Sofija Simic, posted 10/22/19 (www.phoenixnap.com), Wes Bos, Day 2 - Clock of [Javascript30.com](Javascript30.com), and "How to convert 24hours format to 12 hours in Javascript," by Javascript Jeep, 6/29/19 from [Frontend Weekly](https://medium.com/front-end-weekly/how-to-convert-24-hours-format-to-12-hours-in-javascript-ca19dfd7419d#:~:text=Convert%20the%2024%20hours%20format%20time%20to%2012%20hours%20formatted%20time.&text=Now%20in%2Dorder%20to%20convert,12%20on%20the%20current%20time.&text=time%20%3D%2024%2C%20then%2024%25,change%20the%20time%20as%2012.)
+"How to Get Current Date & Time in Javascript," posted 10/22/19 by [Sofija Simic](www.phoenixnap.com), Wes Bos, Day 2 - Clock of [Javascript30.com](Javascript30.com), and "How to convert 24hours format to 12 hours in Javascript," by Javascript Jeep, 6/29/19 from [Frontend Weekly](https://medium.com/front-end-weekly/how-to-convert-24-hours-format-to-12-hours-in-javascript-ca19dfd7419d#:~:text=Convert%20the%2024%20hours%20format%20time%20to%2012%20hours%20formatted%20time.&text=Now%20in%2Dorder%20to%20convert,12%20on%20the%20current%20time.&text=time%20%3D%2024%2C%20then%2024%25,change%20the%20time%20as%2012.)
 * Calculation of random temperature for Actual Temp. field came from [MDN_web_docs](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Math/random)